0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 ## Conclusion

 We're currently in the longest business cycle on record.
-Under normal circumstances, a recession should be on its way, but I need to consider the possibility of governments devaluing their currencies (either deliberately or accidentally):
+Under normal circumstances, a recession should be on its way, but I need to consider the possibility of that not happening (devaluing currencies either deliberately or accidentally:

 > "The down-cycle will be different than 2008 and 2000.
 The FED wont allow markets to adjust to reality,
 > because of its political mandate, so **inflation will be the pressure valve** that releases all the excess in the system..."

-With the above in mind, I've started to **reduce liquidity** and purchase real assets that have not benefited from the last 10 years of asset price inflation.
+With the above in mind, I've started to **reduce liquidity** and purchase **real assets** that have not benefited from the last 10 years of asset price inflation.
 Word on the street is that :

 > With money printing, eventually money leaks from yielding assets into non yielding assets such as commodities.

-Precious metal holdings are likely to be a safe place to hide out, if the Dutch central bank are to be believed:
+**Precious metal** holdings are likely to be a safe place to hide out, if the Dutch central bank are to be believed:

 > "Gold is the perfect piggy bank – it's the anchor of trust for the financial system.
 If
 > the system collapses, the gold stock can serve as a basis to build it up again"

-Stocks are often considered an inflation hedge too, however "In hyperinflation, stocks can underperform the rate of inflation immensely" :
+**Stocks** are often considered an inflation hedge too, however *"In hyperinflation, stocks can underperform the rate of inflation immensely"* :

 <img style="border: 0;" src="/img/2020/20200102_VenGoldStock.png" />